 Employers with drug policies can fire employees who violate their policy.
 Marijuana is not a right, it is a drug.
 Employers are not required to look favorably on marijuana use.
 Federal law still list marijuana as a controlled substance.

-Keep in mind that in most employment situations in Washington State, your employer doesn’t even need a reason to fire you.
+Washington is an employment at will state.
+So in most employment situations in Washington State, your employer doesn’t need a reason to fire you.
 Giving them a marijuana related reason won’t change their right to fire you.

 Workers injured on the job, should have their claim allowed.
-Having THC in your system doesn’t change that, even though it’s still illegal under federal law, and even if your employer has a drug free policy.
+Having THC in your system doesn’t change that.
+The fact that marijuana is still illegal under Federal law doesn’t change that.
+Neither does your employer’s drug free policy.

 There is one theory that will support claim rejection however, and that is excess intoxication, where the level of intoxication is so great the workers have effectively removed themselves from the course and scope of their employment.
-On this excess intoxication issue the courts are likely to look to previous alcohol intoxication cases as they decide this issue.
+You would have to be thoroughly blitzed out and act completely crazy to have this happen.

-Since the FDA has not approved medical marijuana for any disease or condition, coverage decisions will be dependent upon L&I’s and the courts interpretation of WAC 296-20-02704 which is the directors criteria used to make a medical coverage decisions.
+Coverage decisions in the fuutre will be dependent upon L&I’s and the courts interpretation of WAC 296-20-02704.
+This is the directors criteria used to make a medical coverage decisions.
 There is room here for good law to be made by administrative regulation, or through the court system.